coffee-toolbox/actor/README.md

 `reg.receive` is for registration of async message handlers.
 A handler should be end by a `@$next()` call to handle next message.
+Fail to do so will result in a unresponsive actor.
+The development version reports the sending and receving of the message for debugging.
 `reg.call` is just for registration of normal sync methods.

 ```coffeescript